About Us

 erica schrock

-As a native of Mississippi, mom of two young boys, and Marketing Director for the largest orthopaedic group in the state, Bienville Orthopaedic Specialists, I’m committed to making our beautiful coastal community a healthy place to live, work, and play.
+As a native of Mississippi, mom of two young boys, and Director of Philanthropy for Transplant for Ochsner Health, I’m committed to making our beautiful coastal community a healthy place to live, work, and play.
 While southern traditions, such as sweet tea and fried foods, are part of our roots and culture, Mississippians also care about community.
 That desire for my community of dear friends, family, and neighbors to live a healthy lifestyle, drives my commitment to the coalition to fight obesity in our state, starting with our children.
 Our children are our future.
 Let’s Go Gulf Coast does an amazing job teaching our children how to make smart choices for a healthy lifestyle.
 From eating habits to physical activity to proper hydration, and minimal screen time, they find creative ways to keep our kids educated and open to trying new things that not only directly benefit them but hopefully their families too!

 Head Shot - Erica Schrock 2020.jpg